 Authentication and Authorisation Infrastructure

 In next period the task plans to use outcome from FIM4R (Federated Identity Management for Research Communities) as the starting point of the activities and align the roadmap according to the work done in AARC JRA1.1.
 In addition it is planned to identify the most important use cases (CCs) and requirements from EGI tools and prepare a technical guidelines for enabling federated access in the identified initial set of tools.
 Based on users’ requirements the task will identify which AA services are needed in the EGI infrastructure.
-In upcoming period it is foreseen to collaborate with the EGI AAI Virtual team and the user portal activity for the Long Tail of Science (LTOS) and start a pilot to connect the first set of EGI tools to the future EGI IdP proxy.
+In upcoming period it is foreseen to collaborate with the EGI AAI Virtual team and the user portal activity for the Long Tail of Science (LToS) and start a pilot to connect the first set of EGI tools to the future EGI IdP proxy.

 Marketplace